-- •Assume that Father Cidis has an obligation to provide Daughter Cidis with "necessaries." - •Should Father Cidis be liable for the fmv of the contact lenses not on the theory that there was a contract that was admittedly voidable, but because Dr. White provided his daughter with a "necessary?" - •Are contact lenses one of life's "necessaries" if Daughter Cidis does not see very well? - •Would it matter that contact lenses are cheaper than spectacles? - •If contact lenses are a "necessary" and neither Father Cidis nor Daughter Cidis pays for the contact lenses and Dr. White finally gives up trying to collect from either, does Father Cidis have gross income?
+- •Assume that Father Cidis has an obligation to provide Daughter Cidis with "necessaries." - •Should Father Cidis be liable for the fmv of the contact lenses not on the theory that there was an admittedly voidable contract, but because Dr. White provided his daughter with a "necessary?" - •Are contact lenses one of life's "necessaries" if Daughter Cidis does not see very well? - •Would it matter that contact lenses are cheaper than spectacles? - •If contact lenses are a "necessary" and neither Father Cidis nor Daughter Cidis pays for the contact lenses and Dr. White finally gives up trying to collect from either, does Father Cidis have gross income?
 Why or why not?